CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Your goal at this stage is to become familiar with the rules and the building blocks in a variety of settings.
 (Paraphrase of Leslie)

 If you have enough reading material, then do not memorize the fine details of the rules.
 You will absorb them by reading.
-Leslie goes so far as to say that if teachers are asked about the details and reasons, they should ask the student to wait until the end of the course for an answer.
+Leslie goes so far as to say that if teachers are asked about the details and reasons, they should tell the student to wait until the end of the course for an answer.

 For each new word, or old word that you forgot:

-* Spell it.
+* Spell it (in shorthand).
 Look at each part as you do so.
 * Say it.

 This process will help lock in the shapes of each letter and combination, and the outline of the entire word.
 Doing this out loud involves senses in your throat, mouth and ears, which enhances learning.
 It also helps prevent skipping steps.